 - Preheat oven to 350°F.

-- Prepare a 9 x 5 inch loaf pan by spraying with cooking spray and lightly but thoroughly flouring the bottom.
+- Prepare a 9 x 5 inch loaf pan by spraying with cooking spray and lightly but thoroughly flouring the bottom (if needed – my pans don't need this).
 (See discussion in post for more information on using a different pan size and adjusting baking for various types of pans.)

 - In a large bowl, mix 2 cups flour, cocoa, baking soda, cinnamon, and salt, whisking to combine thoroughly.

 - In a medium bowl, combine applesauce, brown sugar, eggs, canola oil, and vanilla, stirring well to combine.
 Add zucchini and stir well again.

 - Make a well in the flour mixture and add the wet ingredients, stirring just until moist.